michal-davis/temoa/docs/commodity network notes.md

 A defective network (shown below) may occur for a several reasons, as cited in the previous section.
-Suppose that for some reason, `T3` is no longer available in a this or a subsequent period (never made available, lifetime exiration separate from other links, not selected by myopic process--which would normally remove the other links as well, unless they had replacement vintages and ``T3`` did not, etc.)  Several problems now exist:
+Suppose that for some reason `T3` is no longer available in this or a subsequent period (never made available, lifetime expiration earlier than other links, not selected by myopic process--which would normally remove the other links as well, unless they had replacement vintages and ``T3`` did not, etc.)  Several problems now exist:

 1. Supply side orphans.
 Technology ``T1`` is now a "supply side" orphan, which shouldn't cause model problems, but represents bloat